 - Individual weekly supervision with an independent supervisor

-- Bedside rounds with a diverse group of learners, including medical students, physician assistant students, junior and senior psychiatry residents, neurology residents, fellows from other psychiatry subspecialties, anesthesia pain and palliative care and psychology students and LGBT health psychology interns
+- Bedside rounds with a diverse group of learners, including medical students, physician assistant students, junior and senior Psychiatry residents, Neurology residents, fellows from other psychiatry subspecialties, anesthesia pain and palliative care, and psychology students

-Consultation-Liaison fellows provide psychiatric services to all other Northwestern University specialties and locations, including internal medicine, general surgical services, intensive care units, rehabilitation medicine, oncology, general and specialty surgery, transplant, Prentice Women’s Hospital and neurology.
+Consultation-liaison fellows provide psychiatric services to patients at other Northwestern Medicine departments, including internal medicine, general and specialty surgery, intensive care, rehabilitation medicine, oncology, transplant and neurology.

-Clinical training includes extensive experience in medically oriented psychiatric consultation to gain the skills and experience necessary to evaluate and treat complex psychological problems.
-The curriculum consists of inpatient rotations in the general medical and surgical setting of Northwestern Memorial Hospital and Shirley Ryan AbilityLab, as well as several longitudinal outpatient experiences.
-These include:
+Clinical training includes extensive experience in medically oriented psychiatric consultation to gain the skills and experience necessary to evaluate and treat complex psychiatric problems.
+The curriculum consists of inpatient rotations in the general medical and surgical setting of Northwestern Memorial Hospital, Prentice Women's Hospital and Shirley Ryan AbilityLab

 - Liver Transplant Center